snphillips/weather-app-vanilla/README.md

 - javascript
 - Open Weather API

+## To Run Locally
+- Clone repo
+- Open index.html in a browser

 ## To Do
 - Random ZIP generator button?
 - ZIP list library with drop down menu of all ZIPs?